 He takes a pad of paper from his breast pocket and starts writing on it.
 "Where were you headed this evening?"

 "Baker Street ..."
 He chews on that for awhile like it's a stale Twinkie, or a Boston Cream donut, or a Ho Ho.
-I know the names of dozens of confections and I'm not afraid to use them like black people use Attica or Rodney King if he tries to cuff me.
-I want to tell him he's wearing too much cologne, and that hiding your baldness with shaving doesn't make you a man, it makes you a bitch.
+I know the names of dozens of confections and I'm not afraid to use them if he tries to cuff me.
+I want to tell him he's wearing too much cologne, and that hiding your baldness with shaving doesn't make you a man.
 Life throws us all curves - me for instance, I'm going to be late for this delivery now - and the measure of a man is standing up to them.
-He spits again and says "Can I see you registration?"
+He spits again and says "Can I see your registration?"

 "Yes sir."
 I reach into the glove box and take out my registration, which is stapled to my insurance info and employer records.
 Everything is in order: my I.D., a certificate saying I'm a delivery driver, a license from my employer, Drug Zone, authorizing me to deliver class I and II narcotics, and a flyer for our upcoming Buy One Get One Free deal on speedballs.
 He takes his time reading them, looking for any inconsistencies to report to his rich masters, so they'll pat him on the head and throw him a bone in the form of a pension or Roth IRA.
 Eventually he hands them back, scribbles something else on his pad and puts it in his pocket.
 Then he leans close to the window.
 I can smell his breath, which smells like makers of tuna casserole and cat urine teamed up to create an even worse smell.